-Jennifer Lopez’ “Hustlers,” is a film inspired by the true story of Roselyn Keo and Samantha Barbash’s plot to rip off well-to-do Wall Street guys during the downturn of the market over a decade ago.
+In 2019, we watched Jennifer Lopez’ “Hustlers,” a film inspired by the true story of Roselyn Keo and Samantha Barbash’s plot to rip off well-to-do Wall Street guys during the downturn of the market over a decade ago.
 In 2007 a global financial crisis brought the profitable industry to its knees.
-It influenced many to get creative when the money that pays for play became scarce.
+It influenced many to get creative when the money that paid for play became scarce.
 The a.k.a. “subprime mortgage crisis” not only changed Wall Street’s business practices but the adult entertainment marketing strategies, as well.

-Lopez dazzles as Ramona, her physical ability to use the pole as a prop was mesmerizing.
+Lopez dazzles as Ramona, her physical ability to use the pole as a prop is mesmerizing.
 It offers a newfound appreciation for the athletics that go into exotic dancing tricks.
 Having taken a pole dance class, I assure you it requires impeccable body strength but the woman nails it.
-The actress/singer/dancer/businesswoman takes off the Jennifer Lopez hat and immerses into character.
+The actress/singer/dancer/businesswoman takes off the Jennifer Lopez hat and immerses into the character.
 Her aggressive, yet, seductive personality draws viewers into Ramona’s world making you forget that she is Jenny from the Block.
-I was delighted to witness the out of body experience.
+I was delighted to witness the out-of-body experience.
 She made me believe the story of the money-hungry leader of the pack.

-Constance Wu was lovely as Lopez’ protege.
+Constance Wu was lovely as Lopez’s protege.
 Their chemistry appeared genuine which convinced me of the friendship being played out.
-Keke Palmer, Lili Reinhart add color to the film’s backstory.
+Keke Palmer and Lili Reinhart add color to the film’s backstory.
 The crew grows into a family of friendships.
-Regardless of reasons for drawing them to the club they were just women who shared a need for bonding.
+Regardless of the reasons for drawing them to the club, they were just women who shared a need for bonding.
 A support system was created, something obviously missing from all their lives.
-Cardi B and Lizzo were entertaining, funny and rich in persona.
+Cardi B and Lizzo were entertaining, funny, and rich in persona.
 The ”Hustlers” cast and director entice the audience into feeling like they are taking part in the strip club experience.
 It brings the viewer further inside the sphere of these clubs.
-Beyond entertainment, ”Hustlers” is a raw film about a group of human beings’ dysfunction within society.
-All flawed, battling inner conflict as they figure out this thing called life.
-Art imitates life as the movies’ characters walk around their every day, acting out a part to make reality more acceptable or tolerable which isn’t always possible.
+Beyond entertainment, ”Hustlers” is a raw film about a group of human beings dysfunction within society.
+All are flawed, battling inner conflict as they figure out this thing called life.
+Art imitates life as the movie’s characters walk around their every day, acting out a part to make reality more acceptable or tolerable which isn’t always possible.
 Unhappiness, dissatisfaction, and childhood work together to form a complex mishmash.

 Depravity on Wall Street